hienduyph/goss/README.md

 # GOSS
-List of golang utils collections that share across my projects Beucause I'm to tired to copy from one to another
+List of golang utils collections that share across my projects.

+Because I'm to tired to copy from one to another

 ## Shutdown Hook